TimeChainage

 • The planning table within TimeChainage contains all the production rates assumed in the plan.
 The actuals table contains the full as-built history.
 This means a full record of both planned and actual data is maintained in a single project file.
 This data can also be exported to MS Excel if required for broader distribution.

 • TimeChainage produces high quality output.
 Flexible formatting allows charts to be tailored to the individual project requirements.
-Progress analysis can be undertaken using the in-built reports and the data export facilities allow further analysis and reporting to be undertaken in MS Excel as required.
+Progress analysis can be undertaken using the in-built reports and the data export facilities allow further analysis and reporting to be undertaken in MS Excel.